Scholars for Medicine

 - A minimum GPA of 95 (or 3.8)

-- Combined SAT Math and Critical Reading score of 1350 or higher.
-(Applicants are strongly advised to provide SAT scores instead of ACT scores when applying for the Scholars for Medicine Program.)
+- Combined SAT Math and Critical Reading score of 1350 or higher (the ACT will not be used as a substitute for the SAT).

 Applicants to Scholars for Medicine are notified in March whether they have been admitted to WISE and, if so, whether or not they have been recommended for review by the School of Medicine at Stony Brook University.
 If recommended for review by the School of Medicine, they will be notified within a couple of weeks whether or not they will be offered an interview.
 Final decisions are usually made prior to April 1.